liadraz/google-homepage/README.md

 Make sure you know how to do these before starting:
 - Two ways to move a div around on the page
-- Stick a div onto the bottom or top of the page
-- Identify the background color of an existing webpage
-- Grab the URL for an image from an existing webpage
-- Center an element horizontally
-- Identify three ways you can include your CSS styles in a page
-- Understand how to use classes and ids to target CSS at - specific elements on the page
+V    Stick a div onto the bottom or top of the page v    Identify the background color of an existing webpage v    Grab the URL for an image from an existing webpage v    Center an element horizontally v    Identify three ways you can include your CSS styles in a page V    Understand how to use classes and ids to target CSS at specific elements on the page
 -    Build a very basic form (even if it doesn’t “go” anywhere)

 ----